d2l-ai/d2l-en/chapter_convolutional-neural-networks/lenet.md

     print(layer.name, 'output shape:\t', X.shape)
 ```

-Note that the height and width of the input
+Note that the height and width of the representation
-in the convolutional layer block is reduced, layer-by-layer.
+at each layer throughout the convolutional block is reduced
+(compared to the previous layer).
 The convolutional layer uses a kernel
-with a height and width of 5 to reduce the height and width by 4,
+with a height and width of 5,
+which with only $2$ pixels of padding in the first convolutional layer
+and none in the second convolutional layer
+leads to reductions in both height and width by 2 and 4 pixels, respectively.
-while the pooling layer halves the height and width.
+Moreover each pooling layer halves the height and width.
+However, as we go up the stack of layers,
-However, the number of channels increases layer-over-layer from 1 to 16.
+the number of channels increases layer-over-layer
+from 1 in the input to 6 after the first convolutional layer
+and 16 after the second layer.
-The fully-connected layer reduces dimensionality layer by layer,
+Then, the fully-connected layer reduces dimensionality layer by layer,
 until emitting an output that matches the number of image classes.

 ![Compressed notation for LeNet5](../img/lenet-vert.svg)